Jewel of the Russian Far East 13 daysAboard: Spirit of Enderby

-The Russian Far East is one of the least known and least travelled parts of the world.
+The Russian Far East, and in particular the Kamchatka Coast, is one of the least known and least travelled parts of the world.
 It is remote, but scenically beautiful and teeming with wildlife.
-This expedition cruise will take you to this amazing region in the autumn, when the colours add to the spectacle.
+This expedition cruise will take you to this amazing region in the autumn, when the vibrant colours and wildlife opportunities add to the spectacle.

 Note.
 Local landing charges of US$500 cash apply to this itinerary